benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 ![Am](https://i.imgur.com/FkmXnVG.jpg?1)

 - Am is simply the area of the midsection of the cross section, or halfway across the thickness
-- The integral with the o is the sum of lengths along the outline of the Am divided by their respective thicknesses
+- The line integral is the sum of lengths along the outline of the Am divided by their respective thicknesses

 ## Combined Loadings